Good Night, Sleep Tight

 Stages of Sleep

 There are at least five different recognizable stages of sleep, signified by very different types of brain wave activity and other physiological responses, such as heart rate, breathing, and body temperature.
-A discussion of the brain wave activity is beyond the scope of this newsletter, but the sleep stages can be simply characterized as follows:
+A discussion of the brain wave activity is beyond the scope of this newsletter, but the stages can be simply characterized as follows:

 - Stage 1 occurs when first entering a relaxed, half-awake state of light sleep.
 Considered the period of time when we’re actually “falling asleep,” stage 1 can last from a few seconds to a few minutes.
 If aroused during stage 1, we feel as if we have not yet been asleep.